 - The journalists selected the “acceptable” boundaries so narrowly that the majority of surgeons are finding themselves outside these boundaries.
 For knee replacement surgery the 95%-confidence interval of complication rates comes to lie outside the acceptable complication rates for approximately 80% of surgeons.

-- What the journalists’ define as a “high risk surgeon” is highly inappropriate and arbitrary.
+- What the journalists’ defined as a “high risk surgeon” was arbitrary.
 It is highly unlikely that a surgeon with a complication rate of 3.1% is an outlier if the national average is 2.3%.

 - In every statistical sample –even in standardised environments – variation of outcomes are expected and normal.
 In some months our complication rates would be zero and in other months it would be scaringly high.
 While all surgeons try to standardize the conditions in an operating theatre (same patient positioning, same scrub nurse, same surgical assistant, etc.) an operating room cannot be standardized completely.
 We operate on patients at different ages and body sizes, with different co-morbidities, different diseases, and different scrub nurses and on the ward our patients are looked after by different nurses every few hours on every day.
 Variation of surgical outcomes within the hospital and over time is perfectly normal and expected.

-Accusing individual surgeons of poor surgical performance will become increasingly common.
+Accusing individual surgeons of poor surgical performance openly through mass media has become increasingly common.
 It is becoming increasingly easier to name and shame a surgeon as we can see from the above examples.
-Due to public outcry surgeons will automatically be found guilty until they prove that they are OK.
+Due to public outcry, the impression will be created that those surgeons are guilty (until they prove that they are OK).

-When confronted with such serious accusations, most surgeons are defenceless and vulnerable.
-Only a small minority of surgeons will be aware of their own clinical outcomes and can comment and answer questions.
+When confronted with such serious accusations, most surgeons would feel vulnerable.
+However, an increasing number of surgeons will be aware of their own clinical outcomes and can comment and answer questions.

-Individual surgeons can defend themselves by collecting data on their surgical outcomes on an ongoing basis.
+Individual surgeons can defend themselves by collecting data on their own surgical outcomes on an ongoing basis.

-Collecting data via SurgicalPerformance on all our surgical cases will address that vulnerability and enable you to address accusations.
-It will enable a surgeon to respond to accusations of poor surgical performance.
-It will enable you to respond within a few hours quoting actual data and facts; it will allow you to continue with your practice because you have patient data at hand.
+Collecting data via SurgicalPerformance on all your cases will address that vulnerability and enable you to address accusations.
+It is the right thing to do and to demonstrate accountability.
+It will enable a surgeon to respond to accusations of surgical performance within a few hours (not months) quoting actual data and facts; it will allow you to continue with your practice because you have patient data at hand.
 It will enable you to monitor your surgical performance continuously and be the first to become aware if things start going wrong.